-Despite being so huge, there are other sea monsters, most of which no longer exist, that were bigger than great white sharks.
-Here are some of them in no particular order:
+Despite being so huge, there are other sea monsters bigger than great white sharks.
+In no particular order, let’s learn more about these species.

 The Megalodon was a massive species of shark that existed from the Early Miocene period (about 23 million years ago) to the Late Miocene (roughly 6 million years ago).
 Although these sharks existed long before humans, evidence from the fossils found shows that these sharks were bigger than any shark that currently exists, including the great white shark.
 The Megalodon’s size has been extensively studied, with the largest specimens measuring up to 58.7 feet long.
 However, some scientists suggest it may have measured up to 82 feet long.
 This shark is also estimated to have weighed between 60,000 and 100,000 pounds, making it larger than any shark that has ever existed.